iamvs-2002/AI/17_α-β_Pruning.md

 - Initial value of alpha = -infinity
 - Initial value of beta = +infinity
 - The rule which will be followed is: “Explore nodes if necessary otherwise prune the unnecessary nodes.”
+- The above rule makes α-β Pruning much more efficient than Minimax Algorithm.
 - In the average case, Time Complexity = O(b^(d/2))